Elon Musk's 4 Lies About Fighting Mark Zuckerberg - Breaking Latest News

 A month or so of silence follows, we arrive at August 6th and tick a possible date for the meeting: we talk about August 26th, is the first real concrete proposal and made by Zuckerberg.
 Musk refuses: “Maybe I need to have a little surgery,” he says.
 It’s the second lieand a week later he proves himself wrong.

 In the Italian evening of August 14th, after (the day before) Zuckerberg had essentially called him a liar on Threads, Tesla’s number one goes on the counterattack.
 Verbal, of course: “I’m around Palo Alto, I’m coming to knock on your house, we fight in your garden and we send everything live”.
-This it’s the third lie, and it’s the biggest: on that day, Musk is not in Palo Alto but in Cleveland, 4 thousand kilometers away.
+This it’s the third lie, and it’s the biggest: on that day, Musk is not in Palo Alto but in Cleveland, 4 thousand kilometers away, as evidenced by the movement data of his personal plane.

 For the Tesla FSD test drive in Palo Alto tonight, I will ask the car to drive to @finkd’s house.